wilbfcpl/CarlXAPIUtils-PerlSrc/AUsePerlAPIScripts.md

 [ActiveState Perl](https://www.activestate.com/platform/supported-languages/perl/)

 ## After one-time installation, a CarlX library staff person will run a CarlX API perl script with an input csv file.
-This example adds a standard note to every line in file wilAddNote.csv having a patronID barcode in the first column.
+This example adds a standard note to every patron account with patronID present in the first column of file wilAddNote.csv.
 `perl AddNoteGrad.pl -g wilAddNote.csv`
 ## Note that the CSV file coding must use iso-latin-1-dos / ISO 8859 1  or the perl script will fail
 # [Active State State Tool Background](https://docs.activestate.com/platform/state/)